 Let $n\geq 1$.
-Was proved in \cite[Proposition~3.10]{D2017} that there is an isomorphism $PLB_n^{ext}\cong P R_n$.
-Also, we note that the pure loop braid group $PLB_n$ is isomorphic to the pure untwisted ring group group $P U R_n$, and between their respectives unordered versions, see \cite[Proposition~3.12]{D2017}.
-Furthermore, the loop braid group $LB_n$ is isomorphic to the welded group $WB_n$, see \cite[Corollary~6.10]{D2017}, and so are isomorphic their respective pure versions.
+It was proved in \cite[Proposition~3.10]{D2017} that there is an isomorphism $PLB_n^{ext}\cong P R_n$.
+Also, we note that the pure loop braid group $PLB_n$ is isomorphic to the pure untwisted ring group $P U R_n$, and between their respective unordered versions, see \cite[Proposition~3.12]{D2017}.
+Furthermore, the loop braid group $LB_n$ is isomorphic to the welded group $WB_n$, see \cite[Corollary~6.10]{D2017}, and so are isomorphic to their respective pure versions.

 In the proof of \cite[Proposition~2.2]{BH2013} the authors proved that there is a split short exact sequence $1\to P U R_n \to P R_n \to \Z_2^n \to 1$.
-Follows from the isomorphisms described above that pure extended loop braid group $PLB_n^{ext}$ is isomorphic to the semidirect product $WP_n\rtimes(\Z_2)^n$, see also the proofs of \cite[Propositions~3.12 and 4.8]{D2017}.
-In addition the following group presentation is given for it.
+It follows from the isomorphisms described above that pure extended loop braid group $PLB_n^{ext}$ is isomorphic to the semi-direct product $WP_n\rtimes(\Z_2)^n$, see also the proofs of \cite[Propositions~3.12 and 4.8]{D2017}.
+In addition, the following group presentation is given for it.

 \begin{Teo}[Proposition~4.8, \cite{D2017}] The {pure extended loop braid group} $PLB_n^{ext}$ admits the following group presentation \begin{itemize} \item Generators: \subitem $\alpha_{i,j}$ for $1\le i\neq j\le n$. \subitem $\tau_k$ for $k=1,\dots,n$. \item Relations: \subitem $\alpha_{i,j}\alpha_{k,l}=\alpha_{k,l}\alpha_{i,j}$. \subitem $\alpha_{i,j}\alpha_{k,j}=\alpha_{k,j}\alpha_{i,j}$. \subitem $(\alpha_{i,j}\alpha_{k,j})\alpha_{i,k}=\alpha_{i,k}(\alpha_{i,j}\alpha_{k,j})$. \subitem $\tau_i^2=1.$ \subitem $\tau_i\alpha_{i,j}=\alpha_{i,j}\tau_i$. \subitem $\tau_i\alpha_{j,k}=\alpha_{j,k}\tau_i$. \subitem $\tau_i\alpha_{j,i}\tau_i=\alpha_{j,i}^{-1}$. \end{itemize} where different letters stand for different indices. \end{Teo}